Lips Like Sugar

-"Lips Like Sugar" is a single by Echo & the Bunnymen which was released in August 1987.
-It was the second single from their 1987 eponymous album.
+"Lips Like Sugar" is a single by the English rock band Echo & the Bunnymen, which was released in July 1987.
+It was the second single from their eponymous fifth studio album (1987).

 Initially dismissed by Ian McCulloch as too commercial, "Lips Like Sugar" became a chart success in the UK, Ireland, and New Zealand.
 Despite not charting in the US, the song has become one of their most famous songs in America, thanks in part to college radio airplay and its music video directed by Anton Corbijn, which was regularly broadcast on MTV's 120 Minutes programme.

 The song has since been covered by multiple artists and has been positively received by critics.

 Background

 Ian McCulloch wrote the lyrics to "Lips Like Sugar" and "Rollercoaster", while the music is credited to McCulloch, Will Sergeant and Les Pattinson.
 "Lips Like Sugar" was produced by Laurie Latham.

 McCulloch was initially dismissive of the song, saying in 1992, "It was an OK song, I suppose, but it didn't sound like us ...
 We just got sucked into a new mentality on that last album, the sound of Radio America."
 He softened his attitude toward the song in a 2005 interview, saying "It may have a few synthetic twinkles on it, but the song itself was strong enough to shine through."